testdotai/classifier-client-node/README.md

 # Test.ai Classifier - Node.js + WebdriverIO Client

-The code in this directory defines a client library for use with the gRPC-based Test.ai classifier server located in the main directory of this repo.
+The code in this directory defines a client library for use with the gRPC-based [Test.ai classifier server](https://github.com/testdotai/appium-classifier-plugin).

 ## Installation & Setup